opnsense/tools/README.md

 Available build options are:

 * NAME:		"OPNsense" (default)
+* TYPE:         the name of the meta package to be installed
 * FLAVOUR:	"OpenSSL" (default), "LibreSSL"
 * VERSION:	a version tag (if applicable)
 * SETTINGS:	the name of the selected settings in config/